rainlanguage/specs/dotrain.md

 We use `.` to delimit names as it often brings a kind of "path", "drilling down" or "chaining" feeling in the wild.

-There is no concern that `.` will be mistaken for part of a Rainlang fragment as it ONLY means "namespace" in the context of a `#` prefixed name, and there are no fragments where `#` is a valid character.
+There is no concern that `.` will be mistaken for an unrelated part of a Rainlang fragment as it ONLY means "namespace" in the context of a `#` prefixed name or word, and there are no fragments where `#` is a valid character.
 If some future iteration of Rainlang includes `#` as a valid character then we may need to revisit concerns around `.` and potentially being misinterpreted e.g. as a decimal number etc.

 Namespacing applies equally to words as words are valid fragments, even though they are leaves of the AST.
 This is especially important for extern contracts